meancode/mt-plugin-anythingslider/README.md

-# AnythingSlider Movable Type Plugin (incomplete)
+# MT-AnythingSlider 1.3.5

 From the [AnythingSlider README](http://github.com/dcneiner/AnythingSlider):

 > This new AnythingSlider is an attempt at bringing together the functionality of all of those previous (on CSS-Tricks) sliders and adding new features.
 In other words, to create a really “full featured” slider that could be widely useful.
 This is the first time (on CSS-Tricks) that one of these sliders is an actual plugin as well, which should make implementing it and customizing it much easier.
 Keep reading [on GitHub](http://github.com/dcneiner/AnythingSlider) and [CSS-Tricks](http://css-tricks.com/anythingslider-jquery-plugin/).
+Added functionality from Dean Sofer's 1.3.5 [fork](http://github.com/ProLoser/AnythingSlider).

 Now you can easily use AnythingSlider in Movable Type with this plugin!

 # jQuery Plugin Overview

 * Slides are HTML Content (can be anything)
-* Next Slide / Previous Slide Arrows
+* Optional Next Slide / Previous Slide Arrows
 * Navigation tabs are built and added dynamically (any number of slides)
 * Optional custom function for formatting navigation text
 * Auto-playing (optional feature, can start playing or stopped)
 * Each slide has a hashtag (can link directly to specific slides)
 * Infinite/Continuous sliding (always slides in the direction you are going, even at "last" slide)
-* Multiple sliders allowable per-page (hashtags only work on first)
+* Multiple sliders allowable per-page
 * Pauses autoPlay on hover (option)
 * Link to specific slides from static text links
+* Optionally autoPlay once through, stopping on the last page

 ## Usage & Options (defaults)

-	$('.anythingSlider').anythingSlider({
+	$('#slider1').anythingSlider({
 		easing: "swing",           // Anything other than "linear" or "swing" requires the easing plugin
-	   autoPlay: true,                 // This turns off the entire FUNCTIONALITY, not just if it starts running or not
+		autoPlay: true,            // This turns off the entire FUNCTIONALY, not just if it starts running or not
 		startStopped: false,       // If autoPlay is on, this can force it to start stopped
 		delay: 3000,               // How long between slide transitions in AutoPlay mode
 		animationTime: 600,        // How long the slide transition takes
 		hashTags: true,            // Should links change the hashtag in the URL?
 		buildNavigation: true,     // If true, builds and list of anchor links to link to each slide
 		pauseOnHover: true,        // If true, and autoPlay is enabled, the show will pause on hover
 		startText: "Start",        // Start text
 		stopText: "Stop",          // Stop text
-	   navigationFormatter: null       // Advanced Use: see AnythingSlider README });
+		navigationFormatter: null, // Details at the top of the file on this use (advanced use)
+		buildArrows: true,         // If true, builds the forwards and backwards buttons
+		forwardText: "&raquo;",    // Link text used to move the slider forward
+		backText: "&laquo;",       // Link text used to move the slider back
+		width: null,               // Override the default CSS width
+		height: null,              // Override the default CSS height
+		resizeContents: true       // If true, solitary images/objects in the panel will expand to fit the panel });

 # Prerequisites